andeya/erpc/README.md

 }
 ```

-- Define a controller and handler for push request
+- Define controller and handler for push request

 ```go
 // Msg controller